huggingface/hub-docs/docs/hub/webhooks.md

 ![image.png](https://s3.amazonaws.com/moonup/production/uploads/1671034300077-61d2f90c3c2083e1c08af22d.png)

-As an example, here is the full payload when a pull request is opened:
+As an example, here is the full payload when a Pull request is opened:

 ```json
 {